-It was barely 20 years ago when Kreuzberg still carried its genetic make-up as an original working class district.
-Lowest standards, precarious living conditions in run-down old buildings, outside toilets, the apartments mostly without bath or hot water and almost always stove heating.
-In the 1970s it seemed more practical to demolish whole blocks of houses and to replace them with functional buildings.
+It was just 20 years ago that Kreuzberg still had its genetic heritage as an original working-class district.
+Lowest standards, precarious living situations in rundown old buildings, outside toilets, the apartments mostly without bath or hot water and almost always stove heating.
+In the 1970s, it seemed more efficient to tear down entire blocks of houses and replace them with functional buildings.
 Protests by the population prevented the city planners from causing even greater damage.
-Progressive, modern Berlin is omnipresent in Kreuzberg.
-Thousands of young people from almost 200 nations live in Kreuzberg, populate the neighborhoods and ensure an agile cultural, street and nightlife 365 days a year.
-With the fall of the Berlin Wall in 1989, the former border district was suddenly back in the middle of Berlin.
-The Kreuzberg scene was scattered in newly emerging neighborhoods in Prenzlauer Berg, Friedrichshain and Neukölln.
-For years, there has been a migration movement that did not stop until the beginning of the new millennium and is now leading to a wave of immigration, catalyzing a structural shift.
+Today, progressive, modern Berlin is omnipresent in Kreuzberg.
+Thousands of young people from almost 200 nations live in Kreuzberg, populate the neighborhoods and provide an agile cultural, street and nightlife 365 days a year.
+With the fall of the Berlin Wall in 1989, the former border district suddenly found itself back in the middle of Berlin.
+The Kreuzberg scene was scattered into newly emerging neighbourhoods in Prenzlauer Berg, Friedrichshain and Neukölln.
+For years a migration movement took place, which only stopped at the beginning of the new millennium and today leads to a wave of immigration, catalyzing a structural shift.
 The reputation improved with the influx of international employers and founders, artists and young professionals settling here.
 Even though Kreuzberg is very popular, the number of owners living in their apartments (and not renting them out) is only increasing slowly.
 Kreuzberg continues to be a district of renters and it is not surprising that the vacancy rate is very low.

-In Kreuzberg, despite further price increases per square metre, there are signs of a slight easing of the price trend for apartments.
-In the first quarter of 2018, despite an increasingly severe shortage in the condominium sub-market in Kreuzberg, an increase of "only" 4.4 percent was recorded for the 12-month period compared to the previous year.
-However, the overall trend, i.e. further price increases, will persist in 2018.
-In the period from 2007 to March 2018, the total upward price trend was around 240 percent.
-The average offering price for all types and sizes of apartments in March 2018 is around EUR 4,750 per square metre of living space.
-In 2017, double-digit growth rates were only barely missed.
-With the growing number of milieu conservation areas, supply continues to shrink as a result of the transformation regulation.
+In Kreuzberg, despite rising prices per square metre, there are signs of a slight slowdown in the price trend for apartments.
+In the second quarter of 2018, despite an increasingly severe shortage in the condominium sub-market in Kreuzberg, an increase of "only" 6.6 percent was recorded for the 12-month period compared to the previous year.
+However, the overall trend, i.e. further price increases, will continue in 2018.
+In the period from 2006 to 2018, the total upswing in prices was around 260 percent.
+The average offer price for all types and sizes of apartments in June 2018 is approximately EUR 4,850 per square meter of living space.
+In 2017, double-digit growth rates were only just missed.
+With the growing number of protected milieu areas, supply continues to shrink as a result of the Conversion Ordinance.
 As a result, the pressure in the existing segment is increasing.

 Kreuzberg: Influx and outflux (2017)